How should my chatbot interact? A survey on human-chatbot interaction design

-\textbf{[C1] timing and relevance:} untimely and irrelevant proactive messages may compromise the success of the interaction. \cite{portela2017new} states that untimely turn-taking behavior was perceived as annoying, negatively affecting emotional engagement. \cite{liao2016what} and \cite{chaves2018single} reported that \textit{proactivity} can be disruptive. \cite{liao2016what} investigated \textit{proactivity} in a workspace environment, hypothesizing that the perceived interruption of agent \textit{proactivity} negatively affects users' opinion.
-The hypothesis was supported, and the authors found that what influence the sense of interruption is the general aversion to unsolicited messages, regardless of whether it comes from a chatbot or a colleague. \cite{chaves2018single} showed that proactively introducing new topics resulted in a high number of ignored messages.
-The analysis of the conversation log reviewed that either the new topics were not relevant, or it was not the proper time to start a new topic. \cite{silvervarg2013iterative} also reported annoyance when a chatbot introduces repetitive topics.
+\textbf{[C1] timing and relevance:} untimely and irrelevant proactive messages may compromise the success of the interaction. \citet{portela2017new} states that untimely turn-taking behavior was perceived as annoying, negatively affecting emotional engagement. \citet{liao2016what} and \citet{chaves2018single} reported that \textit{proactivity} can be disruptive. \citet{liao2016what} investigated \textit{proactivity} in a workspace environment, hypothesizing that the perceived interruption of agent \textit{proactivity} negatively affects users' opinion's.
+The hypothesis was supported, and the authors found that influencing the sense of interruption was the general aversion to unsolicited messages, regardless of whether they came from a chatbot or a colleague. \citet{chaves2018single} showed that proactively introducing new topics resulted in a high number of ignored messages.
+The analysis of the conversation log reviewed that either the new topics were not relevant, or it was not the proper time to start a new topic. \citet{silvervarg2013iterative} also reported annoyance when a chatbot introduces repetitive topics.

-\textbf{[C2] privacy:} in a work-related, group chat, \cite{duijvelshoff2017use} observed privacy concerns regarding the chatbot ``reading'' the employees' conversations to act proactively.
+\textbf{[C2] privacy:} in a work-related, group chat, \citet{duijvelshoff2017use} observed privacy concerns regarding the chatbot ``reading'' the employees' conversations to proactively act.
 During a semi-structured interview, researchers presented a mockup of the chatbot to employees from two different enterprises and collected perceptions of usefulness, intrusiveness, and privacy.
-Employees reported the feeling that the chatbot represented their supervisors' interests, which conveyed as sense of workplace surveillance.
-Privacy concerns may result in under-motivated users, discomfort about disclosing information, and lack of engagement \cite{duijvelshoff2017use}.
+Employees reported feeling that the chatbot represented their supervisors' interests, which conveyed as sense of workplace surveillance.
+Privacy concerns may result in under-motivated users, discomfort about disclosing information, and lack of engagement \citep{duijvelshoff2017use}.